Norman Vincent Peale: Theological critique

-It has sort of a drug effect on people to be told they need not worry.
-They keep coming back for more.
-It keeps their minds on a superficial level and encourages emotional dependency.
-It is an escape from reality.
-People under stress do one of two things; seek shelter or respond to harsh reality by a deeper recognition of what they are up against.
-The people who flock to the 'peace of mind' preachers are seeking shelter.
-They don't want to face reality.

 William Lee Miller, professor in religious studies at the University of Virginia, expressed similar concerns: "The absolute power that Dr. Peale's followers insist on granting to their Positive Thinking may betray, however, a note of desperation.
 The optimism is no longer the healthy-minded kind, looking at life whole and seeing it good, but an optimism arranged by a very careful and very anxious selection of the particular bits and pieces of reality one is willing to acknowledge.
 It is not the response of an expanding epoch when failure, loneliness, death, war, taxes, and the limitations and fragmentariness of all human striving are naturally far from consciousness, but of an anxious time when they are all too present in consciousness and must be thrust aside with slogans and "formulas," assaulted with clenched fists and gritted teeth, and battered down with the insistence on the power of Positive Thinking.
 The success striving is different, too.
 The Horatio Alger type seems to have had a simple, clear confidence in getting ahead by mastering a craft, by inventing something out in the barn, or by doing an outstanding job as office boy.
 The Peale fan has no such confidence and trusts less in such solid realities as ability and work and talent than in the ritual repetition of spirit lifters and thought conditioners written on cards and on the determined refusal to think gloomy thoughts.